ghoney47/alg-vis/README.md

 Application that visualizes graphs and their algorithms, showing when certain algorithms will fail/succeed, and explain why they have that behvaior (add why you care)

 ## Node Color Coding
-Orange: Nodes with 2+ incoming edges (stands out!)
+Orange: Nodes with 2+ incoming edges
 Navy Blue: Nodes with exactly 1 incoming edge
 White: Source nodes (0 incoming edges)